roobottom/roobottom-2016/templates/patterns/_static_content/introduction_grids.md

 Grids do all the heavy lifting layout work.
-A grid pattern accepts n patterns that are wrapped as columns, an optional classes string, and an optional modifier that describes the layout of the grid.
+A grid pattern accepts _n_ patterns that are wrapped as columns.
 On smaller screen, all grid columns are stacked, one on top of another.